 What is the Difference of a Freight Bills Vs Bills of Lading

-If you’ve had experience with freight shipments, you’ve likely encountered terms like bills of lading (BOL) and freight bills.
-While these terms are often used interchangeably, they carry distinct meanings and serve different purposes.
+Anyone involved with freight shipment certainly has encountered terms like bills of lading (BOL) and freight bill.
+These two terms are used interchangeably, though they differ in meaning and purpose.

-Let’s delve into the disparities between these two documents, but before we do that, let’s establish clear definitions for each term.
+Let’s delve into the differences between the two documents, but before that, let’s define each term distinctly.

 What is a Bill of Lading